 GETTING A SECOND YEAR WORKING HOLIDAY VISA IN AUSTRALIA

 The Australian government has decided to amend the law for the renewal of the WHV visa in Australia.
-In this new law, experiences with HelpX and Wwoofing can no longer be taken into account to renew your working holiday visa for a second year.
+In this new law, experiences with HelpX and Wwoofing can no longer be taken into account to get a 2nd year visa in Australia.
 That’s because you need to have earned the minimum wage, which rarely happens with HelpX and Wwoofing.